Carey-AWS/aws-sdk-java/README.md

 A good explanation of this type of exploit can be found [here][jackson-deserialization-gadget].

-## AWS SDK for Java 2.x
+## AWS SDK for Java v2
-A version 2.x of the SDK is generally available.
-It is a major rewrite of the 1.x code base, built on top of Java 8+ and adds several frequently requested features.
-These include support for non-blocking I/O, improved start-up performance, automatic iteration over paginated responses and the ability to plug in a different HTTP implementation at run time.
+The latest version of the SDK for Java, version 2, is generally available.
+It's a major rewrite of the 1.x code base, built on top of Java 8+ and adds several frequently requested features.
+New features include support for non-blocking I/O, improved start-up performance, automatic iteration over paginated responses, and the ability to plug in a different HTTP implementation at run time.

-For more information see the [AWS SDK for Java 2.x Developer Guide][sdk-v2-dev-guide] or check the project repository in https://github.com/aws/aws-sdk-java-v2.
+For more information see the [AWS SDK for Java v2 Developer Guide][sdk-v2-dev-guide] or check the project repository in https://github.com/aws/aws-sdk-java-v2.

 [aws-iam-credentials]: http://docs.aws.amazon.com/java-sdk/v1/developer-guide/java-dg-roles.html
 [aws]: http://aws.amazon.com/